LOOKING AHEAD: Obama’s Africa trip, Dempsey and Cyber security, Satellite ship-tracking

 C-SIGMA, a maritime domain awareness group, co-founded by the former science and technology adviser to the U.S. Coast Guard holds a two-day conference on monitoring ocean-going vessels from space via a global network of satellites starting Wednesday (June 26) in Cork, Ireland.
 Details here.

 Entry filed under: Africa, Homeland Security, National Security and Defense, Skills and Training, Technology, Washington, Weaponry and Equipment.
-Tags: aerospace, Africa, cybersecurity, cyberwarfare, Defense, Homeland Security, maritime domain awareness, pirates.
+Tags: aerospace, Africa, cybersecurity, cyberwarfare, Homeland Security, maritime domain awareness, pirates, Topics.